Romeo + Juliet: Plot

-Captain Prince banishes Romeo from the city, and he goes into hiding with Father Laurence.
+Captain Prince banishes Romeo from the city, so he goes into hiding with Father Laurence.
 The nurse arrives and tells him that Juliet is waiting for him.
-Romeo climbs Juliet's balcony and they consummate their marriage, with Romeo departing the next morning.
+Romeo climbs Juliet's balcony and they consummate their marriage, with him departing the next morning.
 Meanwhile, Fulgencio decides Juliet will marry Dave Paris, the governor's son.

-The next morning, Gloria informs Juliet that she is to marry Paris, and when Juliet refuses, Fulgencio physically assaults her and threatens to disown her.
-Juliet runs away and seeks out Father Laurence, imploring him to help her, while threatening to commit suicide.
-Father Laurence gives her a potion that will let her fake her own death, after which she will be placed within the Capulet vault to awaken 24 hours later.
-Father Laurence vows to inform Romeo of the plot via overnight letter, whereupon the latter will sneak into the vault and, once reunited with Juliet, the two will escape to Mantua, a remote trailer park in the desert where Romeo has been hiding out.
-Romeo does not see the delivered letter, however, and, believing Juliet to be dead, buys a vial of poison from an apothecary.
+The next morning, Gloria informs Juliet that she is to marry Paris.
+When Juliet refuses, Fulgencio physically assaults her and threatens to disown her.
+She runs away and seeks out Father Laurence, imploring him to help her, while threatening to commit suicide.
+He gives her a potion that will let her fake her own death, after which she will be placed within the Capulet vault to awaken 24 hours later.

+Father Laurence vows to inform Romeo of the plot via overnight letter, whereupon the latter will sneak into the vault.
+Once reunited with Juliet, the two will escape to Mantua, the remote trailer park in the desert where Romeo has been hiding out.
+However, Romeo does not see the delivered letter so, believing Juliet to be dead, buys a vial of poison from an apothecary.

 Romeo enters the church where Juliet lies and consumes the poison just as Juliet wakes up.
-Distraught over Romeo’s death, Juliet picks up his gun and shoots herself in the head, dying instantly beside his lifeless body.
-Romeo's body is being taken inside an ambulance with a crowd of spectators and reporters observing the incident from behind the police line, when the parents of both Romeo and Juliet arrive in the scene.
-Captain Prince approaches their fathers, and berates them both for the deaths of his kinsmen that their foolish brawl has caused.
+Distraught over his death, she shoots herself in the head with his gun, falling down beside his lifeless body.
+As Romeo's body is being loaded onto an ambulance, the parents of both Romeo and Juliet arrive on the scene.
+Captain Prince approaches their fathers, berating them both for the deaths of their children that their foolish feud has caused.